fran-martinez/bio_ner_bert/README.md

 from `transformers` library.
 During training, `BertForTokenClassification` estimates the loss inside the `forward` method, so labels are passed as input.
 During inference there is no need to provide the labels.

-If `bert_gugging=False`, the returned data is is a tuple with two elements.
+If `bert_hugging=False`, the returned data is is a tuple with two elements.
 The first one is a list of tensors with the BERT's input (`input_ids`, `attention_mask`, `token_type_ids`) The second is the tensor for the labels.
 This format is compatible with `pytorch-lr-finder` and used in `find_learning_rate.py`.